 We applaud the incredible courage and fortitude of our patients.
 Their success stories of determination, grit, and success are all unique—just like our patients.
-Read on for stories from real people about their their brain injury journey and road to recovery while at Pate Rehabilitation.
+Watch real life stories and read what former patients say about their their brain injury journey and road to recovery while at Pate Rehabilitation.
 There is, indeed, hope.

 Johnny Van Horn, age 38